 The next part involves selecting suitable investment properties.
 The great news?
 You aren’t limited just to residential units; commercial properties, undeveloped land, and even REITs are viable options for purchase.

-One way to bypass the custodian role is to open an LLC with your SDIRA, granting you what is known as checkbook control.
+One way to gain more autonomy is to open an LLC with your SDIRA, granting you what is known as checkbook control.
+This doesn’t remove the custodian, but it allows you to execute transactions instantly as the manager of the LLC, rather than waiting for custodian processing for every check.

 Maintaining Compliance Throughout Investment Life Cycle